Steve Odell: Global Marketing, Sales, and Service

-Odell became Executive Vice President of Global Marketing, Sales and Service 1 January 2015 and was based at the company's world headquarters in Dearborn.
+Odell became executive vice president of global marketing, sales and service on 1 January 2015 and was based at the company's world headquarters in Dearborn.
 In this role, he led Ford's efforts to improve the Ford and Lincoln brand images globally by connecting more closely with customers.
 He swapped roles with Jim Farley, who in turn gained operational responsibility for Ford's activities in Europe, Middle East and Africa.
-Initially reporting to Ford CEO Mark Fields, he then reported to Jim Farley who was promoted to Executive Vice President and President, Global Markets, following the departure of Ford CEO Mark Fields and subsequent reorganisation in May 2017.
+Initially reporting to Ford CEO Mark Fields, he then reported to Jim Farley who was promoted to executive vice president and president, global markets, following the departure of Ford CEO Mark Fields and subsequent reorganisation in May 2017.
 Odell continued on until November 2017 when he elected to retire after 37 years service at the company.
 At the time Jim Hackett, CEO of Ford said: